 - How can you ensure the color is going to be right?

 - Am I limited to what colors I can have?

 Fortunately, Carlisle Wide Plank Floors utilizes a unique prefinishing process that avoids all of these issues.
 Combining time-honored techniques with modern technology, Carlisle creates prefinished wide planks with the beauty of a deep hand-rubbed appearance that is also very durable.
 And, because each floor is made to order, they can develop one-of-a-kind custom stains to give you the exact look you want — that includes gold, grays, blacks, whites and anything in between.

 Carlisle prefinished wood floors also average 8″ wide, and 2-12′ long, so you have no compromise in width or length and overall look.
-Carlisle also goes the extra distance by using a much smaller softened edge profile, and applying the stain and finish to the tongue and groove of each plank, to help minimize the appearance of seams.
+Carlisle also goes the extra distance by using a much smaller softened edge profile to help minimize the appearance of seams.
 In addition, you can easily recoat the finish with a dustless recoat kit — no sanding required and touch-ups can be done in a matter of hours.

 A prefinished wood floor can be a great solution for homeowners, or commercial projects, where you have a small window of time when the floors can be installed, or if the client wants to install the flooring themselves.
 Although some may think prefinished flooring is only suitable for renovations or rehabs, they are also appropriate for entire home remodels and new constructions since they are so much more convenient and quicker to install.